Shivamkak19/request-throttler/README.md

 Consider the following problem statement.

 In this problem, an ingestion infrastructure (called `connectors`) is based on a stateful queue system.
-This system handles tasks that typically involve pulling data from external platforms and upserting documents to the associated Dust connected data source.
+This system handles tasks that typically involve pulling data from external platforms and upserting documents to the associated connected data source.
 These tasks are designed to be idempotent, allowing them to be retried with minimal side effects.
 Task execution is managed concurrently by workers running in our infrastructure on a service called `connectors-worker`, which operates 4 Kubernetes pods.

 # Problem